-UKRI - AHRC have previously funded annual, three-day training courses run by the Institute for Government (IfG).
-Information about these courses can be found at:
+UKRI - AHRC have previously funded annual, three-day training courses for early career researchers, from across our remit, and based in different UK universities.
+Each year, training was provided for up to 20 academic researchers, who were selected on a competitive basis by AHRC and the training provider in an annual peer review meeting.

-https://ahrc.ukri.org/funding/apply-for-funding/archived-opportunities/engaging-with-government-2019/ .

-Each year, training was provided for up to 20 early career researchers, who were selected on a competitive basis by AHRC and IfG.
-We would like bidders to propose the most suitable methods for delivering this training so as the delegates get the most from this training, but we would see some element of face-to-face delivery as an important part of engagement.
-We seek to expand the provision of the training to postdoctoral researchers at any stage in their career, and in all areas of the AHRC's remit.
+We would like bidders to propose the most suitable methods for delivering this training, making the most of the resources and expertise held by the bidding organisation, but we would like to see some element of face-to-face delivery as an important part of engagement.
+The training should be suitable for academic researchers based in institutions across AHRC's remit (for further information, see the AHRC website here: https://ahrc.ukri.org/funding/research/subjectcoverage/ahrc-disciplines/), and we are open to expanding the provision of the training to postdoctoral researchers at any stage in their career.

-The agreement will be in place up to 31st August 2023.